OUR HISTORY, MISSION, AND VISION

 In May 1973, University of Washington anesthesiology professor, John J. Bonica, convened an interdisciplinary group of pain researchers and clinicians to discuss the need for a professional organization dedicated to pain research and management.
 Dr. Bonica envisioned an egalitarian, interdisciplinary, and international forum to improve knowledge about pain, improve the education of health-care providers, and improve the care of patients.
 IASP was incorporated on May 9, 1974.

 Interested in knowing more?
-Check out First Steps: The Early Years of IASP 1973-1984 ebook
+Check out the IASP 50th Anniversary portal.

 IASP brings together scientists, clinicians, health-care providers, and policymakers to stimulate and support the study of pain and to translate that knowledge into improved pain relief worldwide.

 Working together for pain relief throughout the world.

 Learn more about the governance of IASP and how members advance our organization’s mission.